 TDI is also conducting a financial examination of the Association which commenced in 2018.
 The examination covers TWIA's financial processes and controls since the previous examination in 2014 through December 31, 2017.
-The examination is expected to continue through the end of 2018 and into 2019.
+TDI provided a draft of their report to TWIA in January 2019.
+There are no findings and no financial adjustments indicated in the draft report